 Now is the time for leaders—ethical leaders—to lead.
 Leaders who feel called and equipped to make America well, to make America just, to make America safe for all of those who are on the margins.
 Leaders impassioned to work for a healed and whole nation that is a faithful global neighbor.
 Join us as we strategize across generations at Revolutionary Love: Disruptive Ethics to Dismantle Racism at Middle Church in NYC, April 28–30, 2017.

-- William J. Barber, architect of the Moral Mondays Movement, and Director of Repairers of the Breach Foundation
+- William J. Barber, architect of the Moral Mondays Movement, and President of Repairers of the Breach, Inc.

 - Brian D. McLaren, activist and networker among innovative faith leaders, and author of A New Kind of Christianity, A Generous Orthodoxy, and The Great Spiritual Migration.

-- Valarie Kaur, civil rights lawyer, Sikh activist, and filmmaker who uses storytelling for social chang
+- Valarie Kaur, civil rights lawyer, Sikh activist, and filmmaker who uses storytelling for social change.

-- Miguel De La Torre, author of Liberating Sexuality: Justice Between the Sheets and The U.S. Immigration Crisis: Toward an Ethics of Plac
+- Miguel De La Torre, author of Liberating Sexuality: Justice Between the Sheets and The U.S. Immigration Crisis: Toward an Ethics of Place.

 - Lucia McBath, activist for gun violence prevention, and mother of Jordan Davis, who was gunned down at a convenience store over a confrontation about loud music.